gamesbook/pyprototypr/docs/worked_example.rst

 **not** in the middle of a word or a property setting.

-When you split an instruction, make sure that there are one or more spaces at the start of the continuation lines; its often helpful to start the next line indented by four (4) spaces.
+When you split an instruction, make sure that there are one or more spaces at the start of the continuation lines; it's often helpful to start the next line indented by four (4) spaces.

 In this ``Deck``, the number of cards has been set to 50.
 The size of